lpagani/cybersecuritybase-project/readme.md

 ## Vulnerability 4.
 A6:2017 Security Misconfiguration
 Only HTTP is used, passwords are transmitted and stored in plaintext.
 Session tokens are 1-byte long.
 ### How to fix:
-Enforce HTTPS to avoid transmitting plaintext password.
-Store only hashed passwords with salt.
-Use longer session tokens (CyberSecurityBaseProjectApplication -> customize)
+1.Enforce HTTPS to avoid transmitting plaintext password.
+2.Store only hashed passwords with salt.
+3.Use longer session tokens (CyberSecurityBaseProjectApplication -> customize)

 ## Vulnerability 5.
 A7:2017 Cross Site Scripting
 The sign up details are not escaped in http://localhost:8080/manage and http://localhost:8080/manage, therefore vulnerable to cross site scripting.